Best River Tubing and Rafting for New Jersey Families

 Lakeview Marina – Lake Hopatcong

 Tubing around the lake with a motorboat controlling the speed is a great way for kids to experience a thrilling ride.
 Older, more adventurous children may opt for tube surfing—kneeling or standing on a tube as it is towed around the lake.
-Reservations required. *NOTE: An algae advisory remains in place for most of the lake, though Indian Harbor has been deemed safe for swimming and water sports.
-On its Facebook page, Lakeview Marina confirms it is open and operating.
+Reservations are required, and the marina is open by appointment only.

 Tubing on the Delaware River in Pennsylvania and New York

-Bucks County River Country – Point Pleasant, PA
+Bucks County River Country – Point Pleasant, Pennsylvania

-With three- or four-hour tubing trips, and inflatables in four different sizes (including a new, double "snuggle" tube), this Bucks County destination has adventure tailored for all ages.
-Life jackets required for all children 13 and under.
+This Bucks County destination has adventure tailored to all ages with 3- or 4-hour tubing trips and inflatables in four different sizes (including a new, double "snuggle" tube).
+Life jackets are required for all children ages 13 and under.
+Tube, kayak, and canoe reservations are available daily by online reservation only.

 Photos courtesy of the venues.